kitchensjn/kitchensjn.github.io/blog/_posts/2022-05-22-flaming-svg.md

 title: "Flaming SVG"
 date: "May 22, 2022"
 skills: [HTML, CSS]
-desc: I was looking for website design inspiration and came across this [website](https://crustac.fr/en/home/) with a really interesting landing page.
+description: I was looking for website design inspiration and came across this [website](https://crustac.fr/en/home/) with a really interesting landing page.
 This site has clearly had a lot of thought put into its design, and I wanted to dissect their methods for masking the video within the company logo.
 I bounced between parsing through the websites source code and various YouTube videos to develop my own take on the method; the above animation is a gif of the resulting design.
-thumbnail: "/assets/blog/flaming-svg/flaming_svg_thumb.jpg"
+image: "/assets/blog/flaming-svg/flaming_svg_thumb.jpg"
 ---

 {:.images}